winglang/wing/libs/wingsdk/src/ex/react-app.md

 let website = new ex.ReactApp(
   projectPath: "./client",
-  isDevRun: util.tryEnv("ENV") == "dev" // `true`` by default. will run the start command if true, and the build command if not
+  isDevRun: false // `true`` by default. will run the start command if true, and the build command if not
   buildDir: "/dist" // default is "/build"
   startCommand: "pnpm start" // default is "npm start"
   buildCommand: "pnpm build" // default is "npm build"
   hostProps: {} // properties that apply to the react app host, which is a `cloud.Website` resource
-  localPort: "4000" // default is 3001
+  localPort: 4000 // default is 3001
  );
 ```